- Title: Factfulness – Ten Reasons We’re Wrong About the World and Why Things Are Better Than You Think.

 - The Straight-Line Instinct: the world will change always at the same pace (world population will NOT).

 - The Fear Instinct: we exaggerate the impact of frightening things, which are often statistically negligible (sharks, airplane crashes, etc.).

-- The Size Instinct: we look at a (small of large) number and judge or act, without comparing it to other numbers.
+- The Size Instinct: we look at a (small or large) number and judge or act, without comparing it to other numbers.

 - The Generalization Instinct: they are all the same.
 People are idiots.
-There may be some minority exceptions.
+There may be some minor exceptions.

 - The Destiny Instinct: this or this country will not change.
 It is in their culture.

 - The Single Perspective Instinct: I’m an expert in my field, I know everything.